 A student who completes the requirements for the MSW degree at the conclusion of the spring semester will be awarded the degree in May of that year.
-For students seeking their degree in May, a graduation petition must be submitted by the student to the Center for Social Work

-Education by November 1st.
+For students seeking their degree in May, a graduation petition must be submitted by the student to the Center for Social Work Education by November 1st.
 A student who completes the requirements for the degree at the conclusion of the summer session will be awarded the degree in August of that year.
 For students seeking their degree in August, a graduation petition must be submitted by the student to the Center for Social Work Education by March 1st.
 A student who completes the degree requirements at the conclusion of the fall semester will be awarded the degree in December of that year.
 For students seeking their degree in December, a graduation petition must be submitted by the student to the Center for Social Work Education by July 1st.
+Are these dates correct - they are not the same dates as those in the

 Final Semester Graduation Petition Due Degree Awarded

 Spring November 1 st May

 Summer March 1 st August

-Fall July 1 st December
+Fall July 1 st December J